-Who doesn’t like eating a bit of melon!
-Most pet dogs will also want to share in this refreshing and nutritious treat, especially during the summer.
+Who doesn’t like melon!
+Most dogs will also love such a refreshing and nutritious treat, especially in the summer.
 Fear not, feeding this fabulous fruit to Fido is fine.

 There are many types of melon including cantaloupe, watermelon and honeydew.
-You’ll be happy to know that none of these are particularly harmful for dogs.
-That said, canines generally do not process fruits as well as us humans typically can.
+None are particularly harmful for dogs.
+That said, canines generally don’t process fruits as well as us humans.

-So it’s best to limit the frequency and portion size when it comes to sharing some of your melon.
-Don’t lose sight of the fact that dogs, more than anything, require daily protein much more so than any of nature’s sweet treats.
+Limit the frequency and portion size when it comes to sharing melon.
+Don’t lose sight of the fact that dogs, more than anything, require protein much more than any of nature’s sweet treats.

 Can I Give My Dog Melon?
 Answer: Yes, seedless and in moderation

-Your best buddy can safely share in this delicious treat with your family.
+Your buddy can safely share in this delicious treat with your family.

 Melons and Dog Food